samsquire/mazzle/docs/index.md

     --workers-key ~/secrets/worker-ssh-key
 ```

-## idiom - provision workers to begin with
+## idiom - provision workers at the beginning of your pipeline

 An idiom in `devops-pipeline` is that your early stages in your pipeline is provisioning worker nodes.
 These worker nodes run the remainder of the build.
 You can replace `--workers` with `--discover-workers-from-output <output name>` where `output name` is the name of an ouput from your machine provisioning component that contains a list of server hostnames or IP addresses that you can SSH onto.